With Catchr, you can populate different database types:

 Set up the connection between your database and Catchr via the Databases section.

-A data stream is the link between your connected database and Catchr.
+A Datastream connects your connected database to Catchr.
 It defines where the data will be sent.

 Go to app.catchr.io and open the Database menu.